 Most speakers are understandably focused on how to deliver their best possible presentation.
-Therefore, most of my consulting work is to help presenters:
+Therefore, most of my work is to help presenters:

 - Be Confident.
 Believing in their message and their ability to connect with the audience.